UniversalDependencies/docs/introduction.md

-The Stanford dependencies were originally developed as a backend to the Stanford parser, eventually emerged as the de facto standard for dependency analysis of English, and has since been adapted to a number of different languages (REFs).
+The Stanford dependencies were originally developed as a backend to the Stanford parser, eventually emerged as the de facto standard for dependency analysis of English, and has since been adapted to a number of different languages (Chang et al., 2009, Bosco et al., 2013, Seraji et al., 2013, Tsarfaty, 2013).
 The Google universal tag set grew out of the cross-linguistic error analysis based on the CoNLL-X shared task data by McDonald and Nivre (2007), were initially used for unsupervised part-of-speech tagging by Das and Petrov (2011), and has since been adopted as a widely used